Pontius Pilate: Incidents with the Jews

 According to Philo's Embassy to Gaius (Embassy to Gaius 38), Pilate offended against Jewish law by bringing golden shields into Jerusalem, and placing them on Herod's Palace.
 The sons of Herod the Great petitioned him to remove the shields, but Pilate refused.
-Herod's sons then threatened to petition the emperor, an action which Pilate feared that would expose the crimes he had committed in office.
+Herod's sons then threatened to petition the emperor, an action which Pilate feared would expose the crimes he had committed in office.
 He did not prevent their petition.
 Tiberius received the petition and angrily reprimanded Pilate, ordering him to remove the shields.
 Helen Bond, Daniel Schwartz, and Warren Carter argue that Philo's portrayal is largely stereotyped and rhetorical, portraying Pilate with the same words as other opponents of Jewish law, while portraying Tiberius as just and supportive of Jewish law.
 It is unclear why the shields offended against Jewish law: it is likely that they contained an inscription referring to Tiberius as divi Augusti filius (son of divine Augustus).
 Bond dates the incident to 31, sometime after Sejanus's death in 17 October.

 In another incident recorded in both the Jewish Wars (2.9.4) and the Antiquities of the Jews (18.3.2), Josephus relates that Pilate offended the Jews by using up the temple treasury (korbanos) to pay for a new aqueduct to Jerusalem.
 When a mob formed while Pilate was visiting Jerusalem, Pilate ordered his troops to beat them with clubs; many perished from the blows or from being trampled by horses, and the mob was dispersed.
 The dating of the incident is unknown, but Bond argues that it must have occurred between 26 and 30 or 33, based on Josephus's chronology.